THE RELENTLESS PURSUIT OF GOD

 WHAT SPOKE TO ME

 First, I was drawn to Adam’s lack of “stepping up when it mattered.”
 Adam knew the prohibition.
 Yet, he was standing right there watching his wife struggle.
 He said nothing, he only watched.
 Not only did he watch, but he participated; he ate too.
 His passivity speaks to my own, and, it makes me very uncomfortable.
 Part of it is selfishness, wanting to avoid conflict for fear of the disapproval of others.
-Part of it is pride, being able to point the finger of blame to someone else as the source of a problem; I’m off the hook and my fig leaf just got a little bigger, and I move a little farther away from God every time I do.
+Part of it is pride, being able to point the finger of blame to someone else as the source of a problem; I’m off the hook and my fig leaf just got a little bigger, and I move a little farther away from God, my true self, and others every time I do.

 Second, is the impact it has on others.
 Eve suffered in confusion because Adam remained silent.
 He did not move into the confusion to bring any kind of order, reason, or draw the best out of his wife; he didn’t seem to be “for” her the way God was “for” both of them.
 It’s kind of like he said, “Whatever you want is fine, and if it works for you, let me know and I might try it too.
 In the meantime, I’m just going to kick back over here…maybe mow the lawn, check Facebook, or take a nap.”
 That doesn’t strike me as love.
 It strikes me as selfishness.